How to Close a Sale: 15 Sales Closing Techniques, Tips & Questions to Close Deals Faster

 As a salesperson (or founder driving sales), your sole purpose is to create clear outcomes: a "yes" or a "no"—but never a "maybe."
 Follow these steps to get your prospects to a definitive outcome as quickly as possible.

-To effectively gather that right information, you need to be speaking with the right person—a decision-maker.
+To effectively gather that right information, you need to speak with the right person—a decision-maker.
 Let’s walk through an example:

 If you’re selling a tool for content marketers and experience tells you that the ultimate decision-maker on purchasing new tools like yours goes to a Head of Content Marketing or Director of Marketing, it does you no good spending time talking to an entry-level marketing person, copywriter, assistant, or member of another team entirely.

-If I wanted to reach out to a decision-maker in content marketing at the digital agency Web Profits, I’d choose to start my outreach with Catherine (and not Diesel) based on the job title of my ideal decision-maker.
+Having a little fun with this, if I wanted to reach out to a decision-maker in content marketing here at Close CRM, I’d start my outreach with the Head of Content, Ryan—based on the job title of my ideal decision-maker.

-Is Catherine guaranteed to be my sales decision-maker that has unilateral authority to purchase my tool?
-No, there are no guarantees, but experience gives me reasonable confidence—and that’s enough information to go off of at this stage.
+Is Ryan guaranteed to be my sales decision-maker with unilateral authority to purchase my tool?
+No, but experience gives me reasonable confidence—and that’s enough information to go off of at this stage.

-The next step is actually starting the conversation with your decision-maker.
-If you have a formal sales process for your organization, then you’ll know which communication medium tends to be most effective for actually reaching your decision-maker to talk about your product with them.
-Should you start with sending a cold email asking to book an exploratory call, or go directly to calling the company and asking for your decision-maker?
+The next step is starting the conversation.
+If you have a formal sales process, you’ll know which communication medium tends to be most effective for actually reaching your decision-maker.
+Should you send a cold email asking to book an exploratory call, or go directly to calling the company and asking for your decision-maker?

-Once you’ve confirmed the right email address for your decision-maker, it’s time to write a very short, straight to the point, cold email that has one very clear call-to-action in it: usually booking a call to discuss your solution in more depth.
+Once you’ve confirmed the right email address for your decision-maker, it’s time to write a very short and direct cold email with one clear call-to-action: usually booking a call to discuss your solution in more depth.

-Much of the real work in closing a sale is actually done in preliminary research and early conversations where you qualify your prospect, and determine whether or not they stand to benefit from your solution.
-If your prospect doesn’t fit your ideal customer profile, then you shouldn’t waste your time picking up the phone or queueing up further email outreach campaigns.
+Much of the real work in closing a sale is done in preliminary research and early conversations where you qualify prospects and determine whether they stand to benefit from your solution.
+If your prospect doesn’t fit your ideal customer profile, you shouldn’t waste time making phone calls or queueing up further email outreach campaigns—the opportunity cost of spending your time on unqualified prospects is simply too high.

-Before following up with a potential prospect, make sure you (or someone on your team) starts by answering crucial qualifying questions like:
+Before following up with a potential prospect, make sure to answer crucial qualifying questions like:

 - How well do they match your ideal customer profile?